Automattic/themes/grammerone/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+This theme bundles the following third party resources:

 Manrope Font
 Copyright 2019 The Manrope Project Authors (https://github.com/sharanda/manrope) This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at: http://scripts.sil.org/OFL